Skip to content

 Predictable renewal notice and basic disclosures so businesses aren't blindsided, and long-term vacancies don't hollow out our neighborhoods.

 The problem: The single greatest threat to a beloved neighborhood business is the end of its lease.
 Too often, tenants face sudden rent spikes, hidden fees, or non-renewal — with no time to plan.
+No thriving storefront should be forced out by surprise.

 03